crate/services-docs/docs/tutorials/edge/introduction.rst

 steps will be explained below.

-Some Kubernetes knowledge, especially regarding networking and storage, is recommended when using CrateDB Edge, especially when using it as-is.
-If you're uncertain, you may benefit from using CrateDB Edge in combination with :ref:`cloud providers or third-party tools <edge-providers>` as described further down in this tutorial.
+Some Kubernetes knowledge, especially regarding networking and storage, is recommended when using CrateDB Cloud on Kubernetes, especially when using it as-is.
+If you're uncertain, you may benefit from using CrateDB Cloud on Kubernetes in combination with :ref:`cloud providers or third-party tools <edge-providers>` as described further down in this tutorial.

 ..
 NOTE::
-    A special note about bare metal Kubernetes clusters: CrateDB Edge should work on any bare metal cluster, but the CrateDB instances running within require a load balancer for outside access.
+    A special note about bare metal Kubernetes clusters: CrateDB Cloud on Kubernetes should work on any bare metal cluster, but the CrateDB instances running within require a load balancer for outside access.
 If you do not have a load balancer (for example `MetalLB`_), you can still access the CrateDB